safing/portmaster-windows-kext/release/README.md

   - copy all the needed files
   - remove existing signatures (we want the Microsoft signature to be the primary one for max. compatibility)
   - package everything for signing by Microsoft
+  - calls `release_set_metadata.bat`, which you can create to set extra file version and metadata.

 - Verify that the `PortmasterKext` dir looks like this: